shantaisat/silvol/README.md

 ## Overview
-This project is a College Noticeboard web application built with Django and styled using Bootstrap 5.
-It provides full CRUD functionality, enabling users to create, read, update, and delete notices efficiently.
-The application addresses the need for a centralised, user-friendly platform for managing college announcements, improving communication and accessibility for students and staff.
+Silvol is a platform built with Django that connects tech-savvy volunteers with elderly individuals to help them overcome tech-related challenges.
+The application provides full CRUD functionality, allowing volunteers to create, read, update, and delete tech support appointments.
+Silvol empowers volunteers to gain experience and give back to the community by assisting elderly users with popular technologies like Zoom, WhatsApp, Alexa, Google services, Skype, and more.
+The platform bridges the digital divide, enabling elderly users to learn how to use technology to stay connected and combat loneliness, while fostering a sense of community and support.

 ## UX Design Process
 - **Link to User Stories in GitHub Projects:**